joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-22-uniform-dice.md

 {:.caption}

-The yellow bars show the minimal variance distribution, and the yellobluew curve shows the distribution for regulation die.
+The yellow bars show the minimal variance distribution, and the blue curve shows the distribution for regulation die.

 As expected, the distribution is symmetric about $7.$